RISE in Ethiopia: Research Overview (Technical)

 Beyond the diagnostic work, the team will complement the findings with insights offered by analysis of existing data sources on the status of learning outcomes.
 Sources include: household and school surveys conducted by Young Lives, a long-term project investigating the changing nature of childhood poverty in four developing countries, including Ethiopia; household surveys from Ethiopia’s Productive Safety Net Programme, part of the World Food Programme; and data from Ethiopia’s National Learning Assessment (NLA); the World Bank’s Living Standards Measurement Study (LSMS); and the government’s Education Management Information Systems (EMIS).
 These detailed datasets will help inform the next stage of the research plan, particularly focusing on how learning outcomes differ across population groups and where these differences lie.

 Rigorous evaluation of programmes often aim to emulate experimental designs as much as possible.
 The research aims to evaluate the effectiveness of the reforms.
-In designing a methodology to meet this objective, the team faces several challenges: first, the reforms are ongoing, and implementation is not expected to be complete until July 2018.
+In designing a methodology to meet this objective, the team faces several challenges: first, the reforms are ongoing, and evolving.
 Second, the individual reforms that make up the package are not mutually exclusive.
 Thus, identifying any individual effects from bundled interventions may not be possible.
 In any case, the purpose of the analysis is to assess the effects of a package of reforms, recognising this is not straightforward methodologically.
 However, by having detailed interviews at both community and individual levels, it is possible to know which reform may be contributing to any observed impact.

 Ultimately, the goal of the research plan is to understand and evaluate the reforms to inform future policy.
 The team considers detailed case studies as the best means to identify the most consequential elements of the reform package.
 The team will use case studies to map out the conditions on which reforms depend, and to understand how the relationship between different actors influences the success or failure of various reforms’ implementation.
 Ideally, the research will help identify the necessary conditions for exceptional outcomes, and will pinpoint the system-level changes that can support replication of these conditions elsewhere.